-Fibroblasts' proliferation on both examined membranes, assessed by MTT test, is shown in Figure 1.
-There was noticeable difference in the cell proliferation rate among equine-derived (EM) and porcine-derived (PM) collagen membrane as well as compared to the control cell culture.
+Fibroblasts' proliferation on both examined membranes, assessed by the MTT test, is shown in Figure 1.
+There was a noticeable difference in the cell proliferation rate among equine-derived (EM) and porcine-derived (PM) collagen membranes as well as compared to the control cell culture.